 - Natural all-purpose cleaner

-- Meliora Cleaning Products
+- Meliora cleaning products

 14. Avoid plastic

 Whenever you go out shopping, try to buy package-free products.
+You can purchase foods and other things in bulk in reusable containers.

 Since this isn’t always an option, the next thing you can do is – look for a plastic-free option.
+Some ideas include:

 - Always bring a bag (or backpack) to the shop.